Do I have to have the UB Student Medical Insurance Program to be able to use the services of the Counseling, Health and Wellness Service?

 I can’t seem to manage my class load and my extracurricular activities.
 I feel stressed out.
 Help!

-Through our Wellness Education Services stress management programs in Residence Halls and Apartments, for fraternities and sororities, with Athletics and various undergraduate and graduate classes, we provide important guidance and support to students who are struggling with the demands of academic life and their other roles and responsibilities.
+Through our Wellness Education Services stress management programs in Campus Living, for fraternities and sororities, with Athletics and various undergraduate and graduate classes, we provide important guidance and support to students who are struggling with the demands of academic life and their other roles and responsibilities.
 We also offer to students, self-care tools in our Wellness Suite and various Life & Learning workshops that help students get moving (yoga, outdoor excursions, etc).
 The counseling and educational programs offered at Counseling Services often focus on problem-solving, coping skills, and values clarification which all contribute to reducing stress.
-Additionally, you can find online resources on the Student Wellness Team’s Stress Less website.

 How is eligibility for disability-based services and accommodations determined?